YannHicke/MedEd/README.md

     "together": "string"
 }
 ```
 (i.e. openai will have better results with JSON formatting while the other models will be better at outputting strings with XML formatting.
-It is an assumption and can be changed if necessary)
+It is an assumption and can be changed if necessary.)

 In any case, JSON prompts can be changed in `mirs_prompts.py`, and `mirs_prompts_noExamples.py` and the others in the `nojson` prompts files.
 They are located in evaluation directory.